Jump for St John’s

-Welcome to our fourth Jump event, in partnership with Black Knights Parachute Centre!
-To date almost 90 people have jumped and raised over £30,000 profit for our hospice!
+Welcome to our seventh Jump event, in partnership with Black Knights Parachute Centre!
+To date over 100 people have jumped and raised over £45,000 profit for our hospice!
 So if you have missed out in the past, but would like to be in the next group, read on!!!

-The video below shows our Head of Fundraising, Catherine Butterworth, jumping out of a plane!
+The video below shows our Director of Income Generation, Catherine Butterworth, jumping out of a plane!
 Well, we wouldn’t expect you to do it if we can’t do it ourselves!!!

 ** If you have already paid your deposit and would like to set up your fundraising page, click HERE.**